-On this day in 1858, future President Theodore Roosevelt is born.
+On this day in 1912, ex-President Theodore Roosevelt storms out of the Republican Party convention.
 Perhaps you know that Roosevelt served most of two terms as President (1901-1909), but did you know that he tried and failed to achieve a third term in 1912?

 This last attempt at office was classic Teddy Roosevelt!

 The election that year featured a three-way contest: Two Republicans and a Democrat were vying for the presidency.
 The Republicans were Teddy Roosevelt (a popular figure) and William Howard Taft (the incumbent).
 The Democratic challenger was Woodrow Wilson, a progressive liberal.

 By then, Roosevelt was a former President.
 When he left the White House in 1908, he effectively hand-picked his successor, Taft.
 Unfortunately.
 Roosevelt became disillusioned with his own choice.
 He decided to re-enter the political arena.
 He wanted the Republican Party nomination for himself.

 Roosevelt still enjoyed a lot of support among the Republican base, and he entered the 1912 Republican Party convention with more delegates than Taft.
 Despite Roosevelt’s strong showing, the leaders of the party chose Taft as their nominee.
 When the announcement was made, many Roosevelt supporters marched out of the convention.

 Roosevelt’s Bull Moose Party was born!

 Members of the Bull Moose Party felt that they were standing up to the establishment.
 Their voices needed to be heard, and Roosevelt had promised to stand up to “political crookedness.”